External Affairs Marketing Officer

 I got started in the non-profit sector as a music marketing intern for the Ridgefield Playhouse.
-It was fun, interesting, and challenging work—so, the next summer, I took up another internship at the Rhode Island Philharmonic.
+It was fun, interesting, and challenging work—so, senior year of college, I took up another internship at the Rhode Island Philharmonic.
 Those internships set in stone my love for working in creative environments (with music sprinkled in).

 I applied, and next thing I knew I was putting my two weeks in and starting my position at WP.